diefenbach/django-lfs/docs/glossary.rst

         The person who buys goods from the shop.

     Shop manager
-        The person who puts content into shop, like products, categories, shipping methods and that like.
+        The person who puts content into the shop, like products, categories, shipping methods and alike.

     Shop owner
         The person who sells goods within the shop.